 Attending to Every Student

 Commonwealth carefully assesses the progress of its students.
 Four times a year, for one or two full days, the faculty assembles for “grading meetings” where advisors gather teachers’ comments and run short discussions, asking relevant questions pertaining to each student’s curricular and/or extracurricular performance.
 In the report sent home, a cover letter from the advisor accompanies the grades and comments.
 Advisors, who know their advisees well, thus act both as advocates for their charges and as point person for communication between parents and the school.

 In recognition of the high standards at Commonwealth, the volume of work, and the sophistication of its curriculum, the school offers a variety of learning supports and a limited menu of accommodations that vary according to the needs of each student.
 These include:

-- The Homework Project, a twice-weekly evening study hall for students who need a quiet place to work.
+- Homework Project, a twice-weekly evening study hall for students who need a quiet place to work.

 - Tutoring referrals for the academic disciplines and for organization and planning.
 Tutors who work with our students are familiar with the Commonwealth curriculum and maintain collaborative relationships with our faculty.